Thykof/dusa-auto-pool/README.md

 - you know that there is no guarantee of return on investment
 - you must understand the fees of the swap, the fees of the pool composition and the impermanent loss
 - you must understand the risks of the smart contract, the risks of the blockchain, the risks of the software

-## Developer

-Don't hesitate to fork and submit a pool request to contribute to Massa ecosystem ;)

 ## License